mariechatfield/tutorials/firebase/steps/step3_write_hard_coded_data.md

 ### EXTRA CREDIT

 1. Move **application.js** to a different directory than **application.html** and figure out how to change the HTML file so that it still loads your Javascript.
-2. Define `recommendations` in a single line of Javascript, instead of three.
-(Hint: read the documentation for the [`child` method](https://www.firebase.com/docs/web/api/firebase/child.html).)
+2. Define `recommendations` in a single line of Javascript, instead of two.
+(Hint: read the documentation for the [`ref` method](https://firebase.google.com/docs/reference/js/firebase.database.Reference).)
 3. Add another field to each recommendations object and update the Javascript to send this new field.
 Some ideas:
     * a number rating of the talk on a scale of 1 to 5
     * a text description of the talk